Halecania athallina

 Halecania athallina is a species of lichen in the family Leprocaulaceae.
+Unlike most lichens, this species has no visible crust and can only be detected by its tiny, dark reddish-brown fruiting bodies that appear scattered on the rock surface.
+It was discovered in 2020 in Alaska's Glacier Bay National Park and Preserve and remains known only from that region's alpine heath environments.

+Taxonomy

-Found in Alaska, it was described as new to science in 2020 by British lichenologist Alan Fryday.
+The lichen was described as new to science in 2020 by British lichenologist Alan Fryday.
 The type specimen was discovered in Hoonah-Angoon Census Area in Glacier Bay National Park.
 There it was found growing on argillite rock on an alpine heath with rock outcrops.
 The thallus of this lichen is completely immersed in its substrate.
 The specific epithet athallina refers to this characteristic absence of a thallus.
-The lichen makes dark reddish-brown lecideine apothecia that are typically 0.3–0.4 mm in diameter.
-The ascospores are hyaline, have a single septum, and measure about 12 by 5 μm.
-The most morphologically similar lichen is Halecania rhypodiza, but this species has a dark brown thallus and larger spores measuring 12–15 by 4.5–6 μm.